 Is Mandatory Overtime Legal in Tennessee?

-Yes, with few exceptions.
+According to Tennessee overtime laws, yes, with few exceptions.
 An employer doesn’t violate state or federal overtime laws by making overtime mandatory.
 In some industries, however, there are limits on how many hours can be worked in a day or week.
 For example, the Federal Motor Carrier Safety Administration (FMCSA) sets hours of service regulations for commercial drivers, so they do not fall asleep at the wheel.

 Anytime your employer violates state or federal regulations, you are allowed to file a complaint.
 Your employer may not fire you for filing a complaint.